 What is the projects indicators for success?

 More broadly, this film will be a powerful reminder of how little has changed in the law’s male bias; the judge’s remarks and sentencing in the Borce Ristevski of 2019 bearing a confronting similarity to those in the case of Kathryn’s father in 1985.
 Our law should reflect societal values, but in the case of family homicide, it doesn’t.
-We will measure our film’s legal impact when it is quoted and utilised by those campaigning for changes so that it prioritises the welfare of children over the rights of perpetrators, and so that it properly values the sanctity of women’s lives.
+We will measure our film’s legal impact When it is quoted and utilised by those campaigning to prioritise the welfare of children over the rights of perpetrators.